 - Must indicate when funds will be disbursed

-Exceptions: Executive Master’s and Short-Term Residency students should not complete the Online International Student Orientation.
+Exceptions: Executive Master’s and Short-Term Residency students do not complete the Online International Student Orientation.

 Note: Accessing Georgetown email and Canvas from outside the United States may require students to use a virtual private network (VPN).